-Aoife Dooley is an award winning illustrator author and comedian.
-She is also a graphic designer and public speaker.
-Aoife is known best for her Your One Nikita series which follows the life of a 22 year old woman and her friends from Coolock.
-She published two books with Gill books based on Nikita in 2016 and 2017 'How To Be Massive’ and 'How To Deal With Poxes'.
-In 2018 Your One Nikita came to screens in an animated tv series for the RTE Player animated and produced by Digital Beast.
+She is also known for her Your One Nikita series which follows the life of a 22 year old woman and her friends from Coolock.
+She has published two books with Gill (2016 and 2017).
+In 2018 Your One Nikita was developed into an animated tv series for the RTE Player (animated and produced by Digital Beast).
+Aoife published her

 2017 - U Magazines 30 under 30 best comedian